BTrDB/smartgridstore-manual/prerequisites.md

           kubelet@kubernetes   kubernetes   kubelet
 ```

+If you don't, you may not have a config for kubernetes yet, you can copy `/etc/kubernetes/admin.conf` to `~/.kube/config` and then you should get the above lines.

 The important field is that the line with a `*` on it should have the namespace `sgs`.
 If this is not the case, execute:

 ```